steemit/smt-whitepaper/smt-manual/manual.md

 #### Example ICO

-ALPHA wants to sell a token to the crowd to raise funds where 70% of contributed STEEM goes to the Alpha Organization Account (@alpha_org), 23% of contributed STEEM goes to Founder Account A (@founder_a), and 7% of contributed STEEM goes to Founder Account b (@founder_b).
+ALPHA wants to sell a token to the crowd to raise funds where: 70% of contributed STEEM goes to the Alpha Organization Account (@alpha_org), 23% of contributed STEEM goes to Founder Account A (@founder_a), and 7% of contributed STEEM goes to Founder Account B (@founder_b).

 ALPHA defines a STEEM unit as: